linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 1.2 EXCHANGE RATE DEFINITIONS

-Te exchange rate is simply the price of one currency in terms of another, and there are two methods of
+Te exchange rate is simply the price of one currency in terms of another, and there are two methods of expressing it:

-expressing it:

-1. Foreign currency units per unit of the domestic currency: taking the pound sterling as the domestic

-currency, on 16 December 2020 approximately \$1.35 was required to obtain one pound, that is,
+1. Foreign currency units per unit of the domestic currency: taking the pound sterling as the domestic currency, on 16 December 2020 approximately \ $ 1.35 was required to obtain one pound, that is,

-\$1.35/£1;
+\ $ 1.35/£1;

-2. Domestic currency units per unit of foreign currency: again, taking the pound sterling as the

-domestic currency, on 16 December 2020 there was approximately £0.7407 required to purchase one
+2. Domestic currency units per unit of foreign currency: again, taking the pound sterling as the domestic currency, on 16 December 2020 there was approximately £0.7407 required to purchase one

-US dollar, that is, £0.7407/\$1.
+US dollar, that is, £0.7407/\ $ 1.

 Te reader will note that the second method is merely the reciprocal of the former.
-While it is not important

-which method of expressing the exchange rate is employed, it is necessary to be careful when talking about a

-rise or fall in the exchange rate because the meaning will be very di$erent depending upon which de!nition
+While it is not important which method of expressing the exchange rate is employed, it is necessary to be careful when talking about a rise or fall in the exchange rate because the meaning will be very di $ erent depending upon which de!nition is used.

-is used.

-If the !rst de!nition is employed, a rise in the exchange rate from $1.35/£1 to, say, $1.50/£1 would mean

-that more dollars are required to purchase one pound, so that the pound has appreciated or, equivalently, the

-dollar has depreciated.
-Conversely, if the second de!nition is used, a rise in the pounds per dollar exchange

-rate from, say, £0.6667/$1 to £0.7407/$1 means that more pounds have to be given to obtain a dollar, which

-means that the pound has depreciated in value or, equivalently, the dollar has appreciated in value.
+If the !rst de!nition is employed, a rise in the exchange rate from $ 1.35/£1 to, say, $ 1.50/£1 would mean that more dollars are required to purchase one pound, so that the pound has appreciated or, equivalently, the dollar has depreciated.
+Conversely, if the second de!nition is used, a rise in the pounds per dollar exchange rate from, say, £0.6667/ $ 1 to £0.7407/ $ 1 means that more pounds have to be given to obtain a dollar, which means that the pound has depreciated in value or, equivalently, the dollar has appreciated in value.

 _Important note_

-For the purposes of this chapter, we shall de!ne the exchange rate as foreign currency units per unit of domestic

-currency.
-Tis is the de!nition most commonly employed in the UK where the exchange rate is quoted as,

-for example, dollars or yen per pound and is the de!nition most frequently employed when compiling real

-and nominal exchange rate indices (see **section 1.6** ) for all currencies.
-However, in other chapters of the

-book we shall predominately be using the second de!nition which is the de!nition most o,en employed in

-the theoretical economic literature.
-It is important when reading newspapers, articles or other textbooks that

-readers familiarize themselves with the particular exchange rate de!nition being employed.
-Tere is no real

-way around this problem.
-Up until 1 January 1999 British foreign exchange dealers were used to seeing market

-quotations as foreign currency per pound, for example Deutschmarks per pound, but since the advent of the

-euro they have had to get used to that particular rate being quoted in the market as pounds per euro.
+For the purposes of this chapter, we shall de!ne the exchange rate as foreign currency units per unit of domestic currency.
+Tis is the de!nition most commonly employed in the UK where the exchange rate is quoted as, for example, dollars or yen per pound and is the de!nition most frequently employed when compiling real and nominal exchange rate indices (see **section 1.6** ) for all currencies.
+However, in other chapters of the book we shall predominately be using the second de!nition which is the de!nition most o,en employed in the theoretical economic literature.
+It is important when reading newspapers, articles or other textbooks that readers familiarize themselves with the particular exchange rate de!nition being employed.
+Tere is no real way around this problem.
+Up until 1 January 1999 British foreign exchange dealers were used to seeing market quotations as foreign currency per pound, for example Deutschmarks per pound, but since the advent of the euro they have had to get used to that particular rate being quoted in the market as pounds per euro.

-Table 1.2 shows the exchange rates of a variety of currencies as at 16 December 2020 against the major

-three currencies: the pound, the US dollar and the euro.
-We have given only the mid-point quotations of the

-currencies, while in reality there are bid–o$er spreads to consider.
-For sterling the mid-point is \$1.3500/£1,

-but in the market there will be two prices quoted – \$1.3498 (bid) and $1.3502 (o$er) – a spread of 4 pips
+Table 1.2 shows the exchange rates of a variety of currencies as at 16 December 2020 against the major three currencies: the pound, the US dollar and the euro.
+We have given only the mid-point quotations of the currencies, while in reality there are bid–o $ er spreads to consider.
+For sterling the mid-point is \ $ 1.3500/£1, but in the market there will be two prices quoted – \ $ 1.3498 (bid) and $ 1.3502 (o $ er) – a spread of 4 pips

 (price interest points).
-Te bid rate is the rate at which a bank will buy sterling, while the o$er rate is the rate

-at which the bank will sell sterling in exchange for dollars.
-Te di$erence is known as the bid–o$er spread

-and represents the gross pro!t margin of the bank.
-In the case of sterling, in our example, this spread is equal

-to 100 × [(1.3502 – 1.3498)/1.3500] = 0.0296%.
-Te spread will vary from bank to bank, from currency to

-currency and according to market conditions.
-Tinly traded currencies tend to have the largest spread, which

-usually increases if the risks of trading in a particular currency are perceived to have risen.
+Te bid rate is the rate at which a bank will buy sterling, while the o $ er rate is the rate at which the bank will sell sterling in exchange for dollars.
+Te di $ erence is known as the bid–o $ er spread and represents the gross pro!t margin of the bank.
+In the case of sterling, in our example, this spread is equal to 100 × [(1.3502 – 1.3498)/1.3500] = 0.0296%.
+Te spread will vary from bank to bank, from currency to currency and according to market conditions.
+Tinly traded currencies tend to have the largest spread, which usually increases if the risks of trading in a particular currency are perceived to have risen.

 13